oracle-livelabs/analytics-ai/big-data/bds/create-cluster/create-cluster.md

    * **Number of Worker Nodes:** **`3`**.
 This is the minimum allowed for a cluster.

    ![img](./images/create-cluster-3.png " ")

-7. In the **Network Setting > Cluster Private Network** section, provide the following details:
+7.In the **Network Setting > Cluster Private Network** section, provide the following details:

    * **CIDR Block:** **`10.1.0.0/16`**.
 This CIDR block assigns the range of contiguous IP addresses available for the cluster's private network that BDS creates for the cluster.
 This private network is created in the Oracle tenancy and not in your customer tenancy.
 It is used exclusively for private communication among the nodes of the cluster.
 No other traffic travels over this network, it isn't accessible by outside hosts, and you can't modify it once it's created.
 All ports are open on this private network.

    **Note:** Use CIDR block **`10.1.0.0/16`** instead of the already displayed **`10.0.0.0/16`** CIDR block range.
 This avoids overlapping IP addresses since you already used the **`10.0.0.0/16`** CIDR block range for the **`training-vcn`** VCN that you created in **Lab 1**.
 A CIDR block of **`10.1.0.0/16`** provides you with **`65,536`** contiguous IP addresses, **`10.1.0.0`** to **`10.1.255.255`**.
 You can decrease the range of available IP addresses to free them for other uses by choosing a CIDR block such as **`10.1.0.0/24`**.
 This provides you with only **`256`** contiguous IP addresses, **`10.1.0.0`** to **`10.1.0.255`**.

-8. In the **Network Setting > Customer Network** section, provide the following details:
+8.In the **Network Setting > Customer Network** section, provide the following details:

    * **Choose VCN in `training-compartment`:** **`training-vcn`**.
 The VCN must contain a regional subnet.   **Note:** Make sure that **`training-compartment`** is selected; if it's not, click the _CHANGE COMPARTMENT_ link, and then search for and select your **`training-compartment`**.
    * **Choose Regional Subnet in `training-compartment`:** **`Public Subnet-training-vcn`**.
 This is the public subnet that was created for you when you created your **`training-vcn`** VCN in **Lab 1**.